himol7/American-Football-Analytics-Application/CONTRIBUTING.md

 1. As far as possible follow DRY principles
 2. Create seperate branch for each feature and each pull request should only merge only one feature
 3. The code should strictly be placed in src folder and all the miscellanous activites should be outside of src branch
+4. Delete commented code statements before commiting as a part of code cleanup

 ### You are contributing to this repository which is under MIT License: